 High-Magnification Sperm Evaluation

-Under 6,000× to 10,000× Nomarski DIC magnification, the embryologist evaluates each sperm for shape, nuclear architecture, vacuole presence, vacuole grade, and vacuole location.
-This takes significantly longer than standard ICSI selection because the depth of assessment is much greater.
+Under 6,000–10,000× Nomarski DIC magnification, the embryologist systematically evaluates each sperm in the preparation.
+Shape, nuclear architecture, vacuole presence, vacuole grade (0–3), and vacuole location within the nucleus are all assessed for each candidate sperm.
+This evaluation takes 3–5 minutes per egg — significantly longer than standard ICSI selection — reflecting the depth of assessment being performed.

 Step 3